 INSURANCE Property insurance is compulsory, and the minimum cover is for fire and third party.
 The agent will often be able to give good advice, but if required, we can suggest an English run French insurance brokerage, who will arrange cover anywhere in France.

 INHERITANCE After many years in gestation, EU Regulation 650/2012 on "jurisdiction, applicable law, recognition and enforcement of decisions and acceptance and enforcement of authentic instruments in matters of succession and on the creation of a European Certificate of Succession" which is also referred to, more simply, as "Brussels IV" was adopted on 4th July 2012.

-The purpose of Brussels IV is to facilitate the free movement of persons within the EU by removing the obstacles faced by EU citizens in asserting their rights in the context of cross-border successions (where assets of the deceased are situated in different countries).
-In particular it provides certainty as to which law will apply in governing a succession and also enables persons to choose the law of the country of their nationality to govern their succession.
+The purpose of Brussels IV is to facilitate the free movement of persons within the EU by removing the obstacles faced by EU citizens, and those with property in the EU, in asserting their rights in the context of cross-border successions (where assets of the deceased are situated in different countries).
+In particular, it provides certainty as to which law will apply in governing a succession and also enables persons to choose the law of the country of their nationality to govern their succession.
 It applies to both testate successions (where a Will has been drawn up) and intestate successions (where there is no Will) but does not include tax matters.

 There is no definition of "habitual residence" in the Regulation although guidance can be taken from Recital 23 of the Regulation which states: "In order to determine the habitual residence, the authority dealing with the succession should make an overall assessment of the circumstances of the life of the deceased during the years preceding his death and at the time of his death, taking account of all relevant factual elements, in particular the duration and regularity of the deceased’s presence in the State concerned and the reasons for that presence.
 The habitual residence thus determined should reveal a close and stable connection with the State concerned taking into account the specific aims of this Regulation."